 - learn and practice English

-Learning Lounges were started by Providence Public Library in 2014 as part of a collaborative project aimed at increasing access and support for adults seeking education or employment opportunities.
-They can be staffed by educators, librarians or volunteers who have experience or training in facilitating adult learning.
-The role of staff is to circulate and provide individual or small group assistance in using technologies that can help them meet their goals.
+Learning Lounges can be staffed by educators, librarians or volunteers who have experience or training in facilitating adult learning.
+The role of staff is to circulate and provide individual or small group assistance in using online or digital resources that can help participants meet their learning or job readiness goals.

 In addition to technical support, staff might also provide well-informed personal referrals to local social, employment, or educational services, or administer assessments related to vocational training or digital literacy.
 Adults are welcomed to visit Learning Lounges as often as they need to accomplish their goals.